kostasro/cs50-dna-analyzer/README.md

-# DNA Sequence Analyzer
+# CS50 DNA Analyzer

-A Python script that identifies a person based on a DNA sequence using STR (Short Tandem Repeats) matching.
-Built as part of Harvard's CS50x pset6 assignment.
+This is a Python script built for Harvard's CS50x course.
+It determines a person's identity by comparing a DNA sequence against a database of short tandem repeats (STRs).

+## Files

+- `dna.py`: The main Python script that performs the DNA analysis.
+- `data.csv`: A sample DNA database with STR counts for individuals.
+- `sequence.txt`: A sample DNA sequence to be analyzed.

-## Features
+## How it works

+The script:
-- Reads a database of DNA STR counts (CSV file)
+1. Loads a database of people and their STR counts from a CSV file.
-- Reads a DNA sequence from a text file
+2. Loads a DNA sequence from a text file.
+3. Finds the longest run of each STR in the DNA sequence.
-- Matches STR counts to identify the individual
+4. Compares the STR counts to the database to identify a matching person.

 ## Usage

-Run the script from the command line with the database and sequence files as arguments:

 ```bash
 python dna.py data.csv sequence.txt